mubin20/my_projects/project_3/README.md

 **Fitness median sentiment: 0.10833333333333332**

 Bodyweightfitness subreddit tends to have slighltly higher mean positive sentiment.
-Between both subreddit's r/Crypto_com and r/bodyweightfitness they share similar positive sentiments between 10-15%.
+There is a good balance of both positive and negative sentiments.
+This could be because of a diverse group of participants across both bodyweightfitness and crypto ranging from amateur to regular fitness goers and similarly amateur to seasoned investors for crypto.

 ## Conclusions

-Logistic regression model achieved the best accuracy scores (train / test scores: 0.9044 / 0.9129).
+Logistic regression model achieved the best accuracy scores (train / test scores: 0.9632 / 0.9129).

 Potential improvements for future: collect more training data, do more data cleaning and preprocessing (remove more stop words i.e. numbers, stem/lemmatize i.e. -ing verbs), more intensive gridsearching to optimize models, include n-gram parameter in gridsearch, try more models (boosting, SVM)

-Sentimental Analysis between both subreddit's r/Crypto_com and r/bodyweightfitness share similar positive sentiments of only between 10-15%.
-In my opinion, this could be due to the volatility in crypto trading, thus the negative sentiments outweigh the positive ones.
-Likewise, bodyweight fitness is not routined or structured so it is left to the individual to determine the pace and structure, impacting the overall progress and outcome.
-This may result in them not reaching their intended goals, hence the negative sentiments.
+There is a good balance of both positive and negative sentiments.
+This could be because of a diverse group of participants across both bodyweightfitness and crypto ranging from amateur to regular fitness goers and similarly amateur to seasoned investors for crypto.